Twisted Standard Model in noncommutative geometry I: the field content: Gauge part of the twisted fluctuation

 On the one side, $a_\mu, w_\mu$ are in $C^\infty(\M, \mathbb R)$ and $g_\mu={g_\mu}^\dag$ is in $C^\infty(\M, M_3(\C))$.
 On the other side, since $B_\mu$ is real, $iB_\mu\in C^\infty(\M, i\mathbb R)$ is a $\frak u(1)$-value~field.
 The Pauli matrices span the space of traceless $2\times 2$ selfadjoint matrices, thus the field $iW_\mu$ takes value in the set of antiselfadjoint such matrices, that is $\frak{su}(2)$.
-Finally, the real span of the Gell-Mann matrices is the space of traceless selfadjoint elements of $M_3(\C)$, hence $V_\mu$ is a $\frak{su}(3)$-value field. \end{proof}
+Finally, the real span of the Gell-Mann matrices is the space of traceless selfadjoint elements of $M_3(\C)$, hence $iV_\mu$ is a $\frak{su}(3)$-value field. \end{proof}

-In the non-twisted case, the primed and unprimed quantities in \eqref{eq:121}-\eqref{eq:121-bis} are equal, meaning that the right and left components of the fields \eqref{summary1}-\eqref{summary3} are equal, hence That the twisting produces some extra $1$-form fields has already been pointed out for manifolds in \cite{Lett.}, and for electrodynamic in \cite{Martinetti:2019aa}.
-Actually, such a field (improperly called vector field) appeared initially in the twisted version of the Standard Model presented in \cite{buckley}, but its precise structure -- a collection of three selfadjoint field $a_\mu, w_\mu, g_\mu$, each associated with a gauge field of the Standard Model -- had not been worked out there.
+In the non-twisted case, the primed and unprimed quantities in \eqref{eq:121} and the next equation are equal, meaning that the right and left components of the fields \eqref{summary1}-\eqref{summary3} are equal, hence That the twisting produces some extra $1$-form fields has already been pointed out for manifolds in \cite{Lett.}, and for electrodynamic in \cite{Martinetti:2019aa}.
+Actually, such a field (improperly called vector field) appeared initially in the twisted version of the Standard Model presented in \cite{buckley}, but its precise structure -- a collection of three selfadjoint fields $a_\mu, w_\mu, g_\mu$, each associated with a gauge field of the Standard Model -- had not been worked out there.

 In the minimal twist of electrodynamics, there is only one such field (associated with the $U(1)$ gauge symmetry).
 By studying the fermionic action, it gets interpreted as energy-momentum $4$-vector in lorentzian signature.
 Whether such an interpretation still holds for $a_\mu, w_\mu, g_\mu$ will be investigated in a forthcoming paper \cite{Manuel-Filaci:2020aa}. \begin{remark} In the non-twisted case, the fields $B_\mu, W_\mu$ and $V_\mu$ coincide with those of the spectral triple of the Standard Model.
 More precisely, within the conditions of \eqref{eq:133}, then \begin{itemize} \item our $c_\mu^r = c_\mu^l$ coincides with $-i\Lambda_\mu$ of \cite[\S 15.4]{Connes:2008kx}{\footnote{Beware that $\ds_M$ in the formula of $\Lambda$ is $i\gamma^\mu\partial_\mu$ \cite[1.580]{Connes:2008kx}, so that $\Lambda=\Lambda_\mu\gamma^\mu$ is the $U(1)$ part of $-\slashed A$, meaning that $\Lambda_\mu$ is the $U(1)$ part of $iA_\mu$.}} The selfadjointness condition \eqref{eq:124} then implies that $\Lambda_\mu$ is real, in agreement with \cite{Connes:2008kx}.
 Then $B_\mu =\frac 2{g_1}\Lambda_\mu$ as defined in \cite[1.729]{Connes:2008kx} coincides with our $B_\mu=-i\frac 2{g_1}c_\mu^r=-i\frac 2{g_1}c_\mu^l$ as defined in \eqref{eq:defBmu}.